Cosby Area Information

 Following this new law and in the footsteps of the many Appalachian moonshiners before them, modern distillers are carrying on the legacy that originally put Cocke County on the map as the moonshine capital of the world.

 Located just up the road from Cosby, the Cocke County Seat, Newport has two modern moonshine distilleries are a must see.
-Any visitor to Cosby will make their trip complete by visiting these distilleries and learning about the rich history, culture and legacy of these moonshine that runs deep in the roots of the area, as well as getting to sample some smooth and well-crafted corn liquor.
+Any visitor to Cosby will make their trip complete by visiting these moonshine distilleries in the Smokies and learning about the rich history, culture and legacy of these moonshine that runs deep in the roots of the area, as well as getting to sample some smooth and well-crafted corn liquor.

 Popcorn Sutton Distillery